Loutlook/grunt-copy-replace/README.md

     options: {
       // Task-specific options go here.
     },
-    your_target: {
+    files: {
-      // Target-specific file lists and/or options go here.
+      // Speciify source and destination files.
+      // Support only one source and one destination file now.
     },
   },
 });